Merry TEFL Christmas: Christmas Around the World!

 A merry TEFL Christmas!

-On the flip side, while we might miss a few celebrations with our friends and family back home, don’t forget that your new life will also give you new celebrations.
+On the flip side, don’t forget that your new life will also give you new celebrations.
 From Songkran in Thailand to the Day of the Dead in Mexico, there are endless possibilities to take your mind off what you may be missing at home.

 In the same way, even if we can’t be at home for Christmas, there is probably some sort of celebration wherever you are that you can adopt for the festive season.
 So let’s look at a few of the Christmas traditions around the world that you may find yourself a part of.